 Racial Identity and Body Image

-WHAT DOES RACIAL IDENTITY HAVE TO DO WITH BODY IMAGE?
+WHAT DOES RACISM HAVE TO DO WITH BODY IMAGE?

-Our society has ingrained certain stereotypes and biases that often influence how we perceive ourselves and others.
-This is especially evident in matters of racial identity and body image, where white bodies tend to be perceived as ‘pure’, enjoying unearned privileges, while BBIPOC (Black, Brown, Indigenous People of Color) bodies are often treated as second class.
-This bias can take many forms, from systemic violence that makes it unsafe for BBIPOC to be embodied and access pleasure, to a lack of resources, less job opportunity, police violence, mass incarceration and medical bias.
+Well, everything.
+It’s no secret that the “ideal body” is thin, white, able and cishetero.
+Even if many people have changed their perspective individually, society as a whole is still very much racist.
+Through colonization and enslavement, U.S. society has ingrained certain stereotypes and biases that often influence how we perceive ourselves and others.
+This is especially evident in matters of racial identity and body image, where white bodies tend to be perceived as ‘pure’, enjoying unearned privileges, while BBIPOC (Black, Brown, Indigenous People of Color) bodies are often treated as second best.
+This bias can take many forms, from systemic violence that makes it unsafe for BBIPOC to be embodied and access pleasure, to a lack of resources, lack of adequate medical care, less job opportunity, police violence, mass incarceration and medical bias.
+Even in the eating disorder treatment world and mental health field more broadly, Black and Brown folks consistently face discrimination and less quality care.
+This overarching disparity towards BIPOC folks communicates: your body is less worthy simply for its color.

 WHAT CAN WE DO TO FIND HEALING AND INCREASED SAFETY IN OUR BODIES?

 Building community with other BBIPOC folks who are invested in dismantling white supremacy can also offer much-needed support and empowerment.
-It’s beneficial to be around people who understand your experiences and can validate your feelings.
+It’s beneficial to be around people who understand your experience and can validate your feelings.
 This solidarity can be a powerful tool in healing and reclaiming your body image.
+As a mixed race person, my own healing from body image transformed when I built community with other mixed race people.
+Building community is so important, it’s actually the strongest protective factor against racism.
+Many studies show that having social support after a radicalized experience can mediate the effects of PTSD.
+If you don’t know where to start, there are a lot of free virtual BIPOC eating disorder support groups!

 Embodiment